dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw5p1/index.md

 ## To Turn In

 1. github url to your repo
+1. url to your new heroku app instance for testing
 1. working url for HW4 on surge that points to your new API server:
   * for HW4 create a new branch and a new surge site so we can test both version.
   * you can modify this new HW4 branch to add in new functionality for EC for this assignment.